hdShang/arxiv-daily/docs/cs-GR/2025-10-15/papers/251013794v2-mimickit-a-reinforcement-learning-framework-for-motion-imitation-and.md

 ---
 layout: default
-title: MimicKit: A Reinforcement Learning Framework for Motion Imitation and Control
+title: "MimicKit: A Reinforcement Learning Framework for Motion Imitation and Control"
 ---

 # MimicKit: A Reinforcement Learning Framework for Motion Imitation and Control